The Gold Rush glitters bright in the cocktail galaxy. Follow our easy recipe and craft the tasty bourbon cocktail at home in just five minutes.

 Drop a large ice cube into a lowball or rocks glass.
 Immediately strain the shaken cocktail into the glass.

-Buy a jumbo ice cube tray.
+Buy a jumbo ice cube tray from Amazon if you don’t already have one.
 Jumbo ice cubes are magical in homemade drinks!

 The final step is to garnish the crafted Gold Rush with a lemon twist.